cloud-elements/devportal/docs/elements/campaignmonitor/ceql.md

 When querying in {{page.heading}}, keep the following in mind:

 * Many GET requests require a CEQL query.
-For example, to make a `GET /lists` request you must include a CEQL query that specifiedsa Client ID, like `id='123454654564'`.
+For example, to make a `GET /lists` request you must include a CEQL query that specifies a Client ID, like `id='123454654564'`.
 So your actual request would be:

     ```bash
     https://staging.cloud-elements.com/elements/api-v2/hubs/marketing/lists?where=id%3D'123454654564'